-The holidays can be fun and stressful.
 Time with family and friends can throw you for a loop with everything else you’ve got going on.
-I’m sharing some of my own tricks, insights, and research for making the holidays easier for working moms.
+I’m sharing some of my tricks, insights, and research for making the holidays easier for working moms.

 Are there easier options?

-If you’ve got young kids, it’s okay to sign up for the simpler items.
-When you get that list for Thanksgiving lunch at your child’s school potluck, sign up for napkins or bring the drinks.
+It’s okay to simplify or make things easier.
+When you get that list for Thanksgiving lunch at your child’s school potluck, it’s OK to sign up for napkins or bring drinks.
 You don’t always have to be the one to make the entree.
 For years, I often made homemade desserts for kids’ school parties and it felt so good to sign up to bring napkins and plates one year.
 Especially if you’re busy at work, simplify where you can.
-And besides, one of the moms needs to take paper goods or drinks, right?
+And remember that someone needs to take paper goods or drinks, right?
+It can be you this year.

 Mental space during the holidays

-Holidays are a busy time in our house.
-And I intentionally put energy into giving myself mental space during the holidays, especially during the pandemic.
-Maybe it’s something that could help you.
-That way you make sure you actually enjoy the moments.
-And a little hint on something that helps me, especially during the holiday season.
-Put self-care on your calendar because it won’t happen otherwise.
+Holidays are a busy time for us.
+I intentionally put energy into giving myself mental space during the holidays.
+Could you use some mental space during the holidays?
+That can help you actually enjoy the moments.
+There’s something that really makes a difference for me, especially during the holiday season.
+I put self-care on the calendar because it won’t happen otherwise.

 And self-care and mental space can look different for you.
 Have that glass of wine as you clean or prep something.
 Take the bubble bath after the kids are down for the night.
 Hike with or without your family.
-Maybe even grab lunch with a friend (friends come in town for the holidays too, right?) while kids are being entertained by grandparents.
-Do what you need to take a moment for yourself.
+Have a friend who is in town for the holidays?
+Grab lunch with him or her while grandparents or aunts and uncles entertain your kids.
+Do what you need to create a moment for yourself.
 You’ll be thankful you did.

 Tips to make the holiday meal easier

 - Order part or all of your holiday meal.
-Most major grocery stores have Thanksgiving or Christmas menus so you can purchase your feast online and simply pick up at the store.
+Most major grocery chains have Thanksgiving or Christmas menus so you can purchase your feast online and pick up at the store.
 Some can even deliver to you for a small fee.
+There are often menus for local bakeries or specialty shops.
 Consider your budget and your preferences to find what you need.

 - Choose a simpler menu.
 Could you do a slow cooker pot roast?
 Grab a honey-baked ham or maybe get a smoked turkey breast.
 Unlike a raw turkey that needs to be full-on cooked, those are both pre-cooked and need to be heated.
 It doesn’t take as long and they’re less work.
-Growing up, our family often ate turkey at Thanksgiving and then something fun like classic Mexican for Christmas.
+Growing up, our family often ate turkey at Thanksgiving and Tex-Mex classics for Christmas.
 Thanksgiving ended up being more work and Christmas was an easier meal.
-Everyone always enjoyed both approaches.
+Everyone always enjoyed both.

 - Make it a potluck.